hediet/typed-lexer/README.md

 # typed-lexer

-An easy to use lexer that features typescript typings.
+An easy to use lexer that features typescript type definition.
-This lexer is inspired by [aaditmshah/lexer](https://github.com/aaditmshah/lexer "aaditmshah/lexer") but has a cleaner API.
+This lexer is inspired by [aaditmshah/lexer](https://github.com/aaditmshah/lexer "aaditmshah/lexer") but tries to provide a cleaner API.

 ## Installation